-Before any placement with a connected person who is not already approved as a foster carer, the approval of the nominated officer is required.
 Such a placement can only be approved for a period of 16 weeks from the date of placement after which time the case needs to be presented to Brent's Fostering Panel.
-An extension of up to 8 weeks can be made in exceptional circumstances.
+An extension of up to 8 weeks can be made in exceptional circumstances before their full assessment needs to be presented and a recommendation needs to be made as to whether they are suitable to be approved as 'Family and Friends' Foster Carers.